HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Simulation Study

 \subsection{Road Characteristics}

-We \chreplaced[id=1AC]{analyzed}{analyze} the recommended happy and fastest route for their road types \chadded[id=1AC]{with results shown} in Figure~\ref{fig:numerical_routing_context} and Figure~\ref{fig:numerical_roadtype_analysis}.
+We \chreplaced[id=1AC]{analyzed}{analyze} the recommended happy and fastest route for their road types \chadded[id=1AC]{with results shown} in~\autoref{fig:numerical_routing_context} and~\autoref{fig:numerical_roadtype_analysis}.
 As the drive-time \chreplaced[id=1AC]{was}{is} normalized per individual route, the values of the bars do not add up to $100\%$.
-We tested whether the distribution of the different road characteristics are significantly different ($p<.01$) using a non-parametric Mann-Whitney U test.
+We tested whether the distribution of the different road characteristics is significantly different ($p<.01$) using a non-parametric Mann-Whitney U test.
 Compared to the fastest route, we \chreplaced[id=1AC]{found}{find} that happy routes consist of more road segments with a higher predicted happiness score, higher curviness, higher freeflow speed, and maximum speed.

 Curvy roads tend to increase driving enjoyment but also inhibit driving accident risks~\cite{haynes2007district}.
-Unhindered traffic scenarios can be captured by our proxy variable freeflow speed, which is higher for happy routes, and increase driver well being~\cite{roidl2014emotional}.
-Contrary to our initial hypothesis, we \chreplaced[id=1AC]{detected}{detect} no significant effect of the satellite-image-derived greenness (known part of the HSV spectrum) in happy routes compared to the fastest route ($p=0.29$).
+Unhindered traffic scenarios can be captured by our proxy variable free-flow speed, which is higher for happy routes and increases driver well-being~\cite {roidl2014emotional}.
+We \chreplaced[id=1AC]{detected}{detect} no significant effect of the satellite-image-derived greenness (known part of the HSV spectrum) in happy routes compared to the fastest route ($p=.29$).
 Finally, we \chreplaced[id=1AC]{found}{find} that on-average happy routing includes significantly more residential roads. \chadded[id=1AC]{We believe that this is due to the fact that} residential roads often have reduced traffic and may reduce drivers' stress, leading to a more happy emotional state.
 In contrast, the recommended fastest routes \chreplaced[id=1AC]{contained}{contain} significantly more living street and primary road segments, which often require more driver attention.
 As stated before, these findings are based on a large sample size and do not represent an individual recommended route.